ChippyUno/CHEN-Data-Science-Portfolio/README.md

 ## Project 3: Streamlit App
 This streamlit app serves as an interactive machine learning envrionment that allows users to upload their own datasets or explore built-in ones, select a model, tune hyperparameters, adn visualize performance metrics like ROC curves adn confusion matrices.
 It deepened my understanding of model evaluation, preprocessing, and the practical impact of hyperparameter tuning.

+## Portfolio Growth
+By deploying this app on Streamlit Community Cloud and connecting it to a GitHub repository, I demonstrate a clear understnading of how to take a machine learning project form local development to a fully shreable product.
+This project shows that I can operationalize models and build accessible applications around them - an increasingly important skill in modern machine learning roles.
+Then paired with my other projects, like a Jupyter data cleaning and EDA workflow, and a streamlit app focused ond ata visualization.
+This machine learning completes a well rounded portfolio.
+It really represents the intersection of machin learning and real world usability, a core focus of data science in practice.